-The certified status of MSC supply chain companies and fisheries can be verified on the MSC website (msc.org), and ASC supply chain companies and farms on the ASC website (asc-aqua.org).
+The certified status of MSC supply chain organisations and fisheries can be verified on the MSC website (msc.org), and ASC supply chain organisations and farms on the ASC website (ascaqua.org).
 These websites are more accurate than relying on paper certificates, which may be cancelled, suspended or withdrawn before expiring.